peacemakafui/TaskApp/README.md

 6. once that is done get your `db uri`
 7. cd into the server folder and locate the server.js file
 8. In it you need to look for the `db uri` replace the placeholder value with your db uri from mongodb atlas
-9. Afterwards type `npm start`
+9. if you are not in the server folder cd into it to start the application
+10. you do that by typing `nodemon server`
+11. or you can use `npm start` if you are in the root directory
-10. move to your browser, it should load the localhost automatically
+12. move to your browser, it should load the localhost automatically
-11. view the application
+13. view the application

 # Features
 Currently you can just create a task, edit and delete it. also there is authentication as well